kepempem/Math-PKG/docs/Complex.md

 ```

 ### Complex.setIm(number y)
-Sets `y` as the real part.
+Sets `y` as the imaginary part.
 ```
 let myComplexNumber = new Complex(a, b);
 myComplexNumber.setIm(y); // myComplexNumber = a + yi
 ```

 ### Complex.setC(Complex a)
-Sets the real part and imaginary part of `a` as the real and imaginary parts, respectively.
+Sets the real part and imaginary part of `a` as the real and imaginary parts of `this`, respectively.
 ```
 let cn1 = new Complex(a, b);
 let cn2 = new Complex(x, y);